AshutoshPndy19/Bike-Sharing-Prediction-Demand/README.md

 ### Steps of Linear Regression Model used:

-1.Reading and Understanding Data\n
+1. Reading and Understanding Data

-2.Visualising the Data
+2. Visualising the Data

-3.Data Preparation
+3. Data Preparation

-4.Splitting the Data into Training and Testing Sets 5.Feature Scaling
+4. Splitting the Data into Training and Testing Sets

+5. Feature Scaling

-6.Building the Model
+6. Building the Model

-7.Residual Analysis of the train data
+7. Residual Analysis of the train data

-8.Making predictions using final model
+8. Making predictions using final model

-9.Model Evaluation
+9. Model Evaluation